Center for Advancement in Cancer Education Cancer Counseling

 Science Based & Patient Driven

 One-on-one individualized Cancer Counseling is at the heart of what we do!
 We would be happy to provide you telephone counseling about your cancer concern.
-Please call us at 888-551-2223 to schedule an appointment with our Naturopathic Doctor.
+Please call Dr. Shayne on her direct line at (610) 234-0671 to schedule an appointment with her.

 We at BeatCancer.Org work on a donation and membership basis, and all contributions are tax-deductible.
 Often patients, their family members or friends do make a contribution, but many are without financial means.
 Regardless of whether a patient donates, we have never turned anyone away for inability to pay.

 BeatCancer.org is a resource center, not a treatment center.
 Our unique counseling, coaching and referral service provides individualized telephone-based guidance to patients and caregivers nationwide to help enhance nutritional, psychological and immune status, prevent recurrence, reduce suffering, minimize treatment side effects, improve quality of life, and increase the odds for long-term survival.
 We serve English-speaking adults anywhere in the world through education, coaching, counseling, resources, referrals, and support.

 Our Patient Services Program, implemented by a well-trained and knowledgeable staff, offers to the individuals we serve many opportunities to attain high quality of life and sustained wellness.
 Through personalized guidance, BeatCancer.org counselors provide patients the tools to make informed decisions and to understand, evaluate, and access additional therapeutic options.
 We support self-sufficiency and patient empowerment through individualized

 and innovative science-based resources in preventive, holistic, integrative, complementary and alternative medicine.